smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

       Contains a list of capabilities of all windows related to the app.
       Once the app has registered the capabilities of all windows are provided.
       GetSystemCapability still allows requesting window capabilities of all windows.
-      After registration only windows with capabilities changed will be included.
+      After registration, only windows with capabilities changed will be included.
 Following cases will cause only affected windows to be included:
       1. App creates a new window.
-After the window is created a system capability notification will be sent related only to the created window.
+After the window is created, a system capability notification will be sent related only to the created window.
       2. App sets a new layout to the window.
 The new layout changes window capabilties.
 The notification will reflect those changes to the single window.
     </description>
   </param>